-The Office of the Inspector-General of Intelligence and Security acknowledges Traditional Custodians of Country throughout Australia and recognises their continuing connection to lands, waters and communities.
+The Inspector-General of Intelligence and Security acknowledges Traditional Custodians of Country throughout Australia and recognises their continuing connection to lands, waters and communities.
 We pay our respect to Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.